vihugoos/event-platform/README.md

 ### Prerequisites

-First of all, we need to create the application backend, for that, you will need to create an account in <a href="https://app.hygraph.com/">hygraph</a>.
-After creating an account, let's clone my Hygraph project by <strong>clicking</strong> the button below.
+First of all, we need to create the application backend, for that, you will need to create an account in <a href="https://app.hygraph.com/">Hygraph</a>.
+After creating an account, let's clone my hygraph project by <strong>clicking</strong> the button below.

 * Clone the project